serock/pla-util/README.md

 2. Launch `gnatstudio`, select **Open existing project**, and browse to the `pla_util.gpr` project file.
 3. Use GNAT Studio's **Build All** toolbar button to build the project, or try **Build** > **Project** > **Build All**.

-If the build is successful, the `pla-util` executable will be in the same directory as the `pla_util.gpr` project file.
+If the build is successful, the `pla-util` executable will be in the `bin` subdirectory.

 ## How to Build the Program with GPRbuild
 1. Launch a terminal.